GuruMaps/iOSManual/03-settings.md

 #### Additional sources
-In addition to built-in online raster maps, Galileo Offline Maps also supports custom online maps.
-You can add more online map sources to Galileo from here:
+In addition to built-in online raster maps, Guru app also supports custom online maps.
+You can add more online map sources from here:

 * https://ms.galileo-app.com/
 * https://custom-map-source.appspot.com